 - Shelves, hooks, and a box in which to place important items

 Ensuring employees have easy access to the above will reduce clutter spread throughout the office.
 Consolidating mess will not only look better, but make for an easier clean up.
-Once you have decluttered, consider how you could further streamline your office’s common spaces.
+Once you have decluttered, consider how you could further organize your office’s common spaces.
 Snacknation suggests adding wheels to all your office furniture to make it easier to clean and rearrange the office.
 While not possible for every office, the idea is one all can employ: a clear enough space that furniture can be easily shifted.

 In addition, assess your storage space.
 Are you underutilizing any spaces?
 Could more shelving go up?
 Could you hang something off the back of a door?
 What about areas that are less visible—could a bookshelf with everyone’s reference manuals go into the corner of a conference room?
 To decrease stress and increase productivity, focus on clearing up the spaces you and your team look at every day.